La Perouse Mission Church: Depression camps at La Perouse, 1930s to 1960s

 From the start of the Depression in 1929 hundreds of unemployed people moved to La Perouse to camp close to the beaches with access to fresh water, natural shelter and the ocean.
 Three separate camps for the unemployed were set up at La Perouse.
 They were Hill 60, Frog Hollow and Happy Valley.
 Simple huts were erected of corrugated iron roofing, white-washed hessian walls and earth floors.
 Food was scrounged from the local fishermen and Chinese market gardeners.
 The government provided one pint of milk per family per day.

 Happy Valley was the largest of the camps, with a stable population of over 300.
 It was located opposite the Aboriginal mission, next to Anzac Parade, in a gully behind Congwong Beach.
 Frog Hollow was an Aboriginal camp, also near the reserve.
 Many who set up camp at Frog Hollow were relatives of Aboriginal people living on the reserve.
 The communities of these two camps enjoyed a good relationship and much interaction with the Aboriginal people on the reserve.
 Aboriginal-European relationships resulted in many marriages and children.
 Non-Aboriginal partners, however, were not allowed to live on the reserve.

 The camps offered a measure of freedom that was not found on Aboriginal reserves.
 White and black children attended the same school, which was unusual at a time when government policy aimed to separate Indigenous and European Australians.
 Children didn't focus on the differences between them.
 One woman recalled that when someone raised the alarm that 'the welfare's coming' (meaning that the child welfare department had come to take Aboriginal children), both white and black children would run and hide in the bush, the white children unaware that the child welfare department had come only for Aboriginal children.

 The camps remained after the Depression eased in 1934.
 Happy Valley was closed in 1939 by Randwick Council following pressure from the NSW Golf Course.
 Residents were rehoused and the huts demolished.
-Post World War II migrants from Poland, Russia, the Ukraine, Germany, Malta and the Middle East who were either unemployed or homeless from the severe post-war housing shortage, joined Aboriginal people from the South Coast at the Frog Hollow and Hill 60 camps.
+Post World War II migrants from Poland, Russia, Ukraine, Germany, Malta and the Middle East who were either unemployed or homeless from the severe post-war housing shortage, joined Aboriginal people from the South Coast at the Frog Hollow and Hill 60 camps.
 These camps were closed in the 1950s and their occupants rehoused in the La Perouse and Matraville areas.
 The last huts were demolished in the 1960s.

 Pam Koeneman, a long-term resident of La Perouse, commented that the mixing in of considerable numbers of Anglo-Celtic and European migrant Australians with the Aboriginal communities of La Perouse (both on the reserve or in the camps) resulted in a naturally occurring social experiment at La Perouse that began in the Depression years and which sat outside government policies of assimilation.